Articles > Public Administration > What is a city manager?

 Job outlook

-Overall, BLS projects employment for top executives to increase by 6% between 2023 and 2033, which is about as fast as average for all occupations.
+Overall, BLS projects employment for roles under the umbrellas of top executives to increase by 6% between 2023 and 2033, which is about as fast as average for all occupations.
 As stated, however, projected growth looks at all jobs under the “top executives” umbrella, and not specifically city managers in the government sector.
 We recommend searching for job openings in your area or whichever city you wish to be employed to better understand employment opportunities.

 BLS Occupational Employment Projections, 2022-2032 is published by the U.S. Bureau of Labor Statistics.
 This data reflects BLS’ projections of national (not local) conditions.
 These data points are not specific to University of Phoenix students or graduates.

-If you’re looking to become a city manager or start a career in public administration, University of Phoenix can help.
-The University offers a Master of Public Administration degree that helps students develop the skills for a career in government policy and management at the local, federal and state levels.
-The program covers the necessary skills for a city manager, including administrative management, public financing and budgeting, and public programs.
+If you’re looking to become a city manager or start a career in public administration, University of Phoenix offers an online master's degree in public administration that helps students develop the skills for a career in government policy and management at the local, federal and state levels.

 ABOUT THE AUTHOR